aurielfournier/simulations/README.md

 # simulations

-plaec to dump this stuff while I try to figure out simulating things
+Place to put scripts and simulated data as I slowly figure out how data simulation works and integrate it into my dissertation.

+Auriel Fournier
+aurielfournier@gmail.com
+@RallidaeRule